 III.
 Stressor Category One – Everyday stressors

 Each day I am confronted by massive amounts of stressors to the point where I don’t even regard them as that anymore.
 A stressor can be anything from getting frustrated while driving to a video game to a fight with a friend.
 If one was to look at my life, one would most likely say that I am on the verge of a heart attack – most of my friends do.
+It mustn’t be nice for them to worry about that, I know that one of them has even considered taking a first aid course (learn more about those here if you’re in a similar situation) just in case they’re the person who is with me when it happens.
+I know that’s not fair but I just don’t know what I can do to help myself and them.
 I yell often and rarely for any reason.
 Maybe it relieves stress.
 But what stress do I have?
 I’m a college student that sits around smoking weed and playing video games, moderating a web board and thinking about life.
 It is, in fact, that very knowledge that stresses me out.
 Undoubtedly, this will be a complex concept to explain.

 It’s amazing how, in hindsight, everything can appear so clear; looking at these 14 papers that really don’t mean much of anything, I understand a lot.
 I don’t know much of anything, and I need to start accepting that.
 Stress that exists in my life exists because I allow it to.
 Sometimes I make it, sometimes I allow it, but I don’t do very much about it.
 It’s not my style to do so.
 For the last few years, and really my whole life, I’ve followed Tao, the idea of The Way, a great path similar to ideas of destiny and providence.
 One simply goes with the flow of things and everything turns out fine.
 For much of my life, this has been simple – my parents moved, I moved – my friends stopped talking to me, I found new friends.
 Whether my personality is this way or if it is the way I have lived life that has made me that way is irrelevant – I am that way.
 I can pack up and leave my whole world in an instant if I choose, and lately I wonder why I don’t choose, because perhaps it’s never really been my choice before.
 Sartre said that we are all doomed to be free, and there is interesting truth in that.